Common name: Bird of Paradise

 Apply a liquid feed at two week intervals from now until September.

 Flowering can be encouraged by keeping the plants slightly pot-bound.

 Because of this it is advisable to carefully re-pot established plants every two or three years.

 Take great care when re-potting to avoid damage to the fleshy roots.

-Divide/detach rooted shoots and pot up into John Innes potting compost No. 3.
+If necessary divide/detach rooted shoots at the same time and pot them up into John Innes potting compost No. 3.